Helene Cronin: From 2020 onwards

 The award in Kerrville and the successful album initially gave Cronin considerable momentum in her career.
 However, during the COVID-19 pandemic, as concerts were hardly possible, she focused on songwriting and began writing around 40 to 60 songs a year.
 She then had more than enough songs to choose from for the album Landmarks (2023).
 King also encouraged her to sing with more bite and power—she had always thought of herself as a quiet, folky singer, and was now encouraged to use her voice to its full potential.
 With the exception of the drummer, the band consisted of the same artists as on the previous album.
 With 12 songs on the album – one written solo and eleven co-written – Cronin felt the need to return to writing on her own.
 After completing the record, she regained this focus by joining a songwriting prompt group with several Texas artists, where they wrote songs based on keywords or prompts.

 At the end of 2023, Cronin's EP Beautiful December was released with six Christmas-themed songs.

 The album Maybe New Mexico (2025) contains two solo-written songs and ten collaborations, with Scott Sean White being the most frequently represented.
 The songs were carefully selected by Cronin for their relevance to her live performances and their lasting impact.
 For the first time, she can also be heard on acoustic guitar.

 The albums Landmarks and Maybe New Mexico were both partially financed by a Kickstarter campaign.

 Cronin is active in the Americana, country, folk and rock genres.
 Her song lyrics are partly autobiographical, honest and authentic and all begin with some kind of real-life experience.

-Some of her songs have also been interpreted by other artists, such as Over Missing You by Cody Johnson.
+Some songs written or co-written by Cronin have also been recorded by other artists.
+In April 2026, the song Speaking Terms, written by Cronin and Joybeth Taylor, was released on Ella Langley’s album Dandelion; apart from cover versions and traditional songs, it is the only new song by outside songwriters on the album on which Langley was not credited as a writer.
+The track debuted at number 63 on the Billboard Hot 100 and number 22 on Hot Country Songs.
+Cronin’s song Over Missing You was recorded by Cody Johnson; she co-wrote Bryan Martin’s and Frank Foster’s Poets & Old Souls as well as Bryan Martin’s Cowboy in This Indian.